JulioCandela1993/WebScrapping_Python/README.md

 ![Image of 3_3_1](Images/3.4_Diag_FrequentNoHashtags_Proposal.PNG)

 ### 2. Bar Chart of frequent hashtags:
 The hashtags have the same relation to the news previously explained.
 They mention Turkey's president "#erdogan", a town in Siria "Idlib" and even the involvement with "#russia".
+You can even note support for Greece from some tweets with the hashtags "#istandwithgreece" and "#greecedefendseurope".
 ![Image of 3_3_2](Images/3.4_Diag_FrequentHashtags_Proposal.PNG)

 #### Q35: